Proof of Loss

 - Names of the people involved in the accident.

-- Type of damages that your vehicle suffered (i.e. flood, theft, collision).
+- Type of damages that your vehicle suffered (e.g., collision damage, vandalism-related damages, etc.)

-- How the accident or damages occurred (i.e. you were rear-ended).
+- How the accident or damages occurred (e.g., you were rear-ended).

-- Weather conditions when the accident occurred (i.e. raining, snowing).
+- Weather conditions when the accident occurred (e.g., Was it raining or snowing?).

-It certainly does not hurt to contact an attorney before you fill out, sign and submit a sworn statement to your auto insurance company.
-Declarations that you make in the statement could be used to determine the amount of damages the insurance company will cover.
+It certainly does not hurt to contact an accident attorney before you fill out, sign, and submit a sworn statement to your insurer.
+Declarations that you make in the statement could be used to determine the amount of damages the car insurance company will cover.

 Photos as Proof of Loss

 You can also have the vehicle examined by your auto repair shop.
-This detailed examination might uncover hidden damages that the insurance claims adjuster might not have been previously aware of.
+This detailed examination might uncover hidden damages of which the car insurance claims adjuster might not have been previously aware.